Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Basics of Coding.md

 # Introduction
 Lua is a scripting language used in Psych Engine modding.
-It is very similair to Python but it's more faster to run and more simple than Python.
+It is very similar to Python but it's more faster to run and more simple than Python.
 The current version of Lua that Psych Engine is using is (5.1).

-To start of your epic coding you must download [VSCode](https://code.visualstudio.com/) it's avaiable in Windows, Mac, and Linux.
-It will make your coding easier very reccomended.
+To start of your epic coding you must download [VSCode](https://code.visualstudio.com/) it's available in Windows, Mac, and Linux.
+It will make your coding easier very recommended.

 To create your dumb first lua file press [Command + N] this will create a new file.
-Then click [Select a language] now type lua and press enter boom your done.
+Then click [Select a language] now type lua and press enter boom you're done.
 If you want to save your lua file just press [Command + S] now select to path to be save.

 # Variables
 Variables in programming is a manipulable storage area that holds the Data type.
 To create a variable type the name of the variable to be used.
 Between the name and the Data type put the equal sign `=` after that put the data type you want.